-Many people fail to recognized dog cold weather dangers.
+Many people fail to recognize dog cold weather dangers.

-The recent cold snap in the U.S. has brought disturbing reports of dogs that have frozen to death when careless owners left them outside for too long.
+The recent cold snap in the U.S. brought disturbing reports of dogs that froze to death when careless owners left them outside for too long.

-Even the hardiest of dogs needs to be protected when the temperature drops.
+You need to protect even the hardiest of dogs when the temperature drops.
 Some people mistakenly think a dog’s coat will provide adequate protection, but once the temperature drops under 30 degrees, dogs, like people, can experience hypothermia if left out in the cold for too long.